cbuzard/udacity_git_final/README.md

 `python bikeshare.py`

+## Requirements
+In order to run this code, you need to have the following packages installed:
+* time
+* numpy
+* pandas

 ## Credits
 This code was written by Cam Buzard.
 It was supported by StackOverflow and the Udacity Nanodegree Python Lesson.